 Wow, I can’t believe the month is almost over already.
 So it’s time for an accountability check-in for my September goals (I might be slightly regretting this new feature of letting you know how I’ve done every month lolz). *Hide face and think of an excuse Kirsty*.

-So I’ll be honest I didn’t start on the 1st September, I started on the 6th September.
+So I’ll be honest I didn’t start on the 1st of September, I started on the 6th of September.
 Whoops!
-My excuse is I was waiting for my daughter to go back to School and my son to start pre-school.
+My excuse is I was waiting for my daughter to go back to school and my son to start pre-school.

 Lame excuse I know, but I’m going to run with it as I was just too stressed to even think about the goals I’d set.
 To be fair the 1st of September kicked off with the estate agents telling us they were selling our home so I was in panic mode for a few days trying to work out what we’d do.

 Anyhoo, once I got started here’s how I did: